-Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours

-• To understand the concept of International Human resource management, staffing, training and industrial relation pertaining to international work force management and apply the learning lifelong.

-- To formulate recruitment, training policies pertaining to international human resource management. - To understand the concepts and practical implications of performance management, Training methods and career planning International HRM. - To know about compensation and reward management and its practice of International HRM in industry - To be familiar with Employee relations and its application for the development of International HRM - To understand the Current scenario in international training and development
+- To understand the concept of International Human resource management, staffing, training and industrial relation pertaining to international work force management and apply the learning lifelong. - To formulate recruitment, training policies pertaining to international human resource management. - To understand the concepts and practical implications of performance management, Training methods and career planning International HRM. - To know about compensation and reward management and its practice of International HRM in industry - To be familiar with Employee relations and its application for the development of International HRM - To understand the Current scenario in international training and development

-- 1. Understand the concept of International Human resource management, staffing, training and industrial relation pertaining to international work force management and apply the learning lifelong. - 2.
-Formulate recruitment, training policies pertaining to international human resource management. - 3.
-Exhibit behaviour and performance that demonstrates enhanced competence in decision-making, group leadership, oral and written communication, analysing, planning and team work - 4.
-Recognize the dynamic relationship between strategy, people, technology, and the processes that drive organizations. - 5.
-Gain knowledge in Emerging TrendsandPerspectives in HRMCrossCulturalDimensions - 6.
-Integrate the knowledge of International HRM concepts to take correct business decisions
+COs Course Outcomes Blooms Level CO1 Understand the concept of International Human resource management, staffing, training and industrial relation pertaining to international work force management and apply the learning lifelong.
+Understand CO2 Formulate recruitment, training policies pertaining to international human resource management.
+Create CO3 Exhibit behaviour and performance that demonstrates enhanced competence in decision-making, group leadership, oral and written communication, analysing, planning and team work Understand CO4 Asses the dynamic relationship between strategy, people, technology, and the processes that drive organizations.
+Evaluate CO5 Gain knowledge in Emerging TrendsandPerspectives in Understand

+HRMCrossCulturalDimensions

+COC Compile the details of International HRM concepts to take Create

+CO6 correct business decisions Create